pyrates/roll/docs/how-to-guides.md

 Then turn your Roll service into an importable module.
-Basically, a folder with `__init__.py` and `__main__.py` files and put your `simple_server` call within the `__main__.py` file (see the `example` folder for… an example!).
+Basically, a folder with `__init__.py` and `__main__.py` files and put your `simple_server` call within the `__main__.py` file (see the `examples/basic` folder for… an example!).

-Once you did that, you can run the server using `hupper -m example`.
+Once you did that, you can run the server using `hupper -m examples.basic`.
 Each and every time you modify a python file, the server will reload and take into account your modifications accordingly.

 One of the pros of using hupper is that you can even set an `ipdb` call within your code and it will work seamlessly (as opposed to using solutions like [entr](http://www.entrproject.org/)).

+## How to serve HTML templates

+There is an example in the `examples/html` folder using [Jinja2](http://jinja.pocoo.org/) to render and return HTML views.

+To run it, go to the `examples` folder and run `python -m html`.
+Now reach `http://127.0.0.1:3579/hello/world` with your browser.

+To run associated tests: `py.test html/tests.py`.